avengineers/show-link-list/README.md

 ```

 you can define a set of saved URLs that shall be fast accessible within your project.
-The options pop up when running `Favorites: URLs`
+The options pop up when running `Favorites: URLs` in the command palette or by directly using the key binding: `Shift + Alt + u`.